 I must say, when looking back at the whole project I feel a sense of pride as I realise the amount of work that has gone into the design of Ink Tank.
 Of course, there is always room for improvement and expansion - my instinct is to push to continue testing and expand the app's features, in particular messaging and favouriting.

 The sense of pride arises also from my awareness of the journey not being perfect.
 My learning curve was scarily steep in some phases, starting with the initial research.
 I had little experience in conducting surveys and found writing the survey and interview questions particularly challenging.
 If I could go back, I would definitely design a different survey, focusing less on numerical data that had little relevance in the overall project (e.g. How many tattoos do you have?).
 In-person interviews (both in the initial and user testing phase) had a reassuring human component and allowed me to fix my script mistakes by engaging in a conversation with the participants.
 Nonetheless, I think these were all precious lessons that can only be learnt in the field, and I am happy I encountered them.

 Once I overcame the challenges encountered in the research phase, I got to learn more about the user journey analysis through the creation of user personas, journey mapping, etc. I was truly motivated by this phase, as the research data came together and I could finally start visualising solutions.

 My passion for solutions materialised itself in the prototyping phase.
 I felt engaged in developing and testing visual solutions, and although I could perceive my lack of experience as a limit, I was glad I could explore UX patterns and solutions for Ink Tank's users.
 I am determined to expand my knowledge through research and practice.

-I believe that the best way to learn and improve is with practice, and I am looking forward to improving my skills and acquiring new ones by getting involved with new projects.
+I believe that the best way to learn and improve is with practice, and I look forward to improving and acquiring new skills by getting involved with new projects.